While persistent data can be handled in any number of ways, using a

 This is because Java works best with collections of objects.

-More recent versions of Java include the Java Persistence API, or “JPA”.
-This includes a much simpler (and more Java-ish) way to access databases, and includes its own query language.
+More recent versions of Java do include the Java Persistence API, or “JPA”.
+This includes a much simpler (and more Java-ish) way to access databases and includes its own query language.
 Long available in Java EE, JPA is now available in Java SE.
-However, while Java servers generally include an implementation of JPA, neither Java SE JRE or the Oracle JDK implement the classes required.
-(The JDK does include the Apache Derby RDBMS.)
+However, while Java servers generally include an implementation of JPA, neither Java SE JRE nor Java SE JDK implement the classes required.
+You will need to download (and add to the CLASSPATH) the required Jar file(s) from some persistence provider.

-To use JPA with Java SE, you must configure an
+To use JPA with Java SE, you must add and configure an

 implementation of JPA.